bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 [Throws](https://webidl.spec.whatwg.org/#dfn-throw) a "`[HierarchyRequestError](https://webidl.spec.whatwg.org/#hierarchyrequesterror)`" `[DOMException](https://webidl.spec.whatwg.org/#idl-DOMException)` if the constraints of the [node tree](https://dom.spec.whatwg.org/#concept-node-tree) are violated.

-[Document/replaceChildren](https://developer.mozilla.org/en-US/docs/Web/API/Document/replaceChildren "The Document.replaceChildren() method replaces the existing children of a Document with a specified new set of children.")
+[Document/replaceChildren](https://developer.mozilla.org/en-US/docs/Web/API/Document/replaceChildren 'The Document.replaceChildren() method replaces the existing children of a Document with a specified new set of children.')

 In all current engines.